ryanrudolfoba/SteamDeck-BIOS-Manager/README.md

 <a href="https://youtu.be/hp5ue4m2Xus?si=7cKOB43jIsiEjp2c"> <img src="https://github.com/ryanrudolfoba/SteamDeck-BIOS-Manager/blob/main/banner.png"/> </a>
 </p>

+## What's New (as of February 10 2024)
+1. Added BIOS F7A0121 for LCD model.
+This BIOS version allows for overclocking!

 ## What's New (as of November 30 2023)
 1. Since OLED cant be unlocked easily, the script will only work on LCD models.
 2. Script will now work on any directory location. (this fixes the issue reported [here](https://github.com/ryanrudolfoba/SteamDeck-BIOS-Manager/issues/4))